TickTeam/guide-tt/how_to_import_data_from_other_apps.md

-###How to import tasks from other apps into TickTick?
+### How to import tasks from other apps to TickTick?

-1.Sign in TickTick on web.
+1. Sign in to TickTick on the web.

-2.Click the avatar in the upper-left hand corner of the page.
+2. Click the avatar in the upper-left corner of your TickTick homepage, then click "Settings" from the menu that appears.

-3.Select “Settings” > Click “Backup” in the left panel.
+3. Click “Backup” in the left panel.

-TickTick allows you to import tasks from other to-do apps such as Wunderlist, Astrid, Toodledo, ical etc.
+TickTick allows you to import tasks from other to-do apps, including Wunderlist, Omnifocus, Astrid, Toodledo, Springpad, and iCal.

 ![](importother.png)